 - Check ahead in the Guidebook or on the Paris Pass website to see which attractions you plan to visit provide Skip the Line access to pass holders.
 If you get to one of these attractions and are not sure if you are in the correct line for pass holders, ask a security guard or museum personnel so you can be sure.

 - Note that although you get to skip the ticket lines at most places, you can’t fast-track security lines.
 Several places with tighter security still require that you wait in the same security line as everyone else.
-These include the Notre-Dame tower (ticketing and security line the same), Sainte-Chapelle (only priority access for ticketing, not security line), and Versailles (can skip ticketing line but must wait in same security line).
+These include Sainte-Chapelle (only priority access for ticketing, not security line) the Louvre (only skips the ticket line), and Versailles (can skip ticketing line but must wait in same security line).
 For these three busy attractions (especially Versailles), I would suggest trying to get there around opening to avoid a long wait.

 - Make note if any of the attractions you want to visit offer a free admission day during your visit.
 If they do, you could always visit them on a non-pass day.
 For instance, we’ve visited the Louvre, Château de Fontainebleau, and Musée Cluny on free admission days without needing to have a pass.
 Just be warned that they tend to be much more crowded on free days!